🥂

 • Madame Louise Pommery created Pommery Nature in 1874, establishing the brut style commercially for the first time.

-• The 120 Gallo-Roman chalk crayères acquired in 1868 became the foundation of an 18 km underground cellar network.
+• More than 60 interlinked Gallo-Roman chalk crayères became the foundation of an underground cellar network of more than 18 km.

 • Madame Pommery received the first state funeral granted to a French woman upon her death in 1890.